 - To try to determine when those factors signal that risk has become an immediate, rather than theoretical, concern

-The major takeaway from this chart is that valuations remain extremely high.
+The major takeaway from this chart is that, with the run-up in 2019, valuations remain extremely high.
 They are still above the levels of the mid-2000s, although down from recent highs.
-Also worth noting, however, is the very limited effect on valuations of the recent pullback in stock prices.
 Despite the drop, stocks remain quite expensive based on history.
 High valuations are associated with higher market risk—and longer-term metrics have more predictive power.
 So, this is definitely a sign of high risk levels.

 Even as the Shiller P/E ratio is a good risk indicator, however, it is a terrible timing indicator.
 To get a better sense of immediate risk, we can turn to the 10-month change in valuations.
 Looking at changes, rather than absolute levels, gives a sense of the immediate risk level, as turning points often coincide with changes in market trends.